-PatSnap's Semantic Search is a quick and easy way of searching for patents relevant to a portion of text or publication/application number that you've provided.
+PatSnap's Semantic Search is a quick and easy way of searching for patents relevant to a portion of text or publication number that you've provided.

-You can simply write your product, invention idea or patent of interest's publication/application number down as a base point, and use it to search across 128 million patents.
-These searches may find similar inventions that may restrict freedom-to-operate, or indicate patent value estimations of neighbouring patented inventions, or even nurture further and stronger ideation through adjacent technologies and product methodologies.
+You can simply write your product, invention idea or patent of interest's publication number down as a base point, and use it to search across 156 million patents.
+These searches may find similar inventions that may restrict freedom-to-operate, or indicate patent value estimations of neighboring patented inventions, or even nurture further and stronger ideation through adjacent technologies and product methodologies.

 How Does It Work?